nix-community/nixos-anywhere/docs/quickstart.md

 This is because the `known_hosts` file in the `.ssh` directory now contains a mismatch, since the server has been overwritten.
 To solve this, use a text editor to remove the old entry from the `known_hosts` file.
 The next connection attempt will then treat this as a new server.

-The error message line `Offending ECDSA key in ~/.ssh/known_hosts:` gives the line number that needs to be removed from the known_hosts file.
+The error message line `Offending ECDSA key in ~/.ssh/known_hosts:` gives the line number that needs to be removed from the `known_hosts` file.

-**Note:** If you subsequently make any changes to either the `flake.nix` or `disk-config.nix` files, you will need to run the following command in the directory containing the flake to update `flake.lock` before rerunning **nixos-anywhere**:
+**Note:** If you subsequently make any changes to either the `flake.nix` or `disk-config.nix` file, you will need to run the following command in the directory containing the flake to update `flake.lock` before rerunning **nixos-anywhere**:

 ```
 nix flake update
 ```

-For more information on different use cases of **nixos-anywhere** please refer to the [How to Guide](http://./docs/howtos.md), and for more technical information and explanation of known error messages, refer to the [Reference Manual](http://./docs/reference.md).
+For more information on different use cases of **nixos-anywhere** please refer to the [How to Guide](./howtos.md), and for more technical information and explanation of known error messages, refer to the [Reference Manual](./reference.md).